 How long can I stay?

-Visas are valid for 2 years.
+Start-up Visas are valid for 2 years.
 After completing your time on the Start-up visa, you may be eligible to switch to an Innovator visa.
-More information can be found in the Innovator guidelines.
+UAL is an endorsing body for the Innovator Visa.
+More information about this visa can be found in the Innovator guidelines.

 - You may only start your business once you obtain your Start-Up visa.
 This is because Tier 4 visa or Student route visa does not allow you to work on a self-employed basis.